What is the IELTS Test Format and Scoring System in India

 Conclusion

 We Hope this article on “what is the IELTS test format and scoring system in India” helped you with the information you were looking for.
-We Dolphin Head Hunters was established in the year 2009 with 11+ years of experience.
+Dolphin Head Hunters was established in the year 2009 with 11+ years of experience.
+You can contact for best IELTS coaching in Chandigarh.

 We have professional trainers who gave best guidance to gain high band scores in all 4 modules: reading, speaking, listening, and writing.
 We help our students to achieve their desired band score and weekly we provide mock tests where we check all students' performance.